I’ve always run. When I was young, my Mum and I used to do laps of the local rugby league field – dropping pebbles to count our laps.

-A colleague of mine had become a father around the same time as I had my first son.
-We already had a lot in common.
-And going through the same life changes, seemed to form a stronger connection.
+A colleague had his first kid around the same time as I did.
+We already had a lot in common, and going through the same life changes, seemed to form a stronger connection.
 Sadly he was diagnosed with terminal cancer, and passed away two years later in November 2006.

 Within a few weeks of his passing, I felt an urge to not take my good health for granted.
 So I decided to run a full marathon.